 Soldiers sign an enlistment contract when they enlist or reenlist.
-The purpose of the agreement is to ensure that guarantees promised by the Army are upheld in return for service rendered by the soldier.
-These guarantees include such options as training of choice and enlistment incentives (education and monetary bonuses).
+The enlistment agreement ensures that guarantees promised by the Army are upheld in return for service rendered by the soldier.
+These guarantees include options such as training of choice and enlistment incentives (education and monetary bonuses).
 The Army recruiter explains the nature and availability of enlistment options to an applicant so that the applicant is aware of what the commitment involves.
 The availability of enlistment options is dependent on current Army requirements and is subject to change at any time.
 The Army guidance counselor, located at the Military Entrance Processing Station (MEPS), determines whether the applicant is qualified for the desired enlistment option.
 Enlistment eligibility of the applicant is based upon aptitude test scores, education level, conduct (legal) qualifications, and a medical examination.
-The enlistment agreement is completed and signed if the applicant is determined qualified.
+The enlistment agreement is completed and signed if the applicant is determined to be qualified for service.